mocowcow/mocowcow.github.io/_posts/2024-01-23-leetcode-3015-count-the-number-of-houses-at-a-certain-distance-i.md

 ---
 layout      : single
 title       : LeetCode 3015.
-Count the Number of Houses at a Certain Distance I tags        : LeetCode Medium Array Graph
+Count the Number of Houses at a Certain Distance I tags        : LeetCode Medium Array Graph BFS
 ---
 周賽381。